 Federal Open Data Transformations

-“Open data” refers to information that is expressed in a machine-readable way and freely available for public access.
+“Open data” refers to information that is expressed in a machine-readable way and is freely available for public access.
 Over the last decade, U.S. federal policymakers have begun mandating open data for financial information reported by public corporations and by the agencies of the federal executive branch.
 When corporate and federal financial reports are expressed as open data, instead of as plain-text, or even PDF, documents, the information contained in them is more easily compiled and can be electronically analyzed without further translation.

 In order to move from document-based reporting to open data reporting, an information model that captures the content to be reported and how information elements relate to one another must first be created.
 Second, a data encoding language, expressing the information in well-defined data fields, must be adopted.

 Open data for corporate financial reporting.
 In 2009, the U.S. Securities and Exchange Commission began requiring issuers of corporate securities to report their financial statements as open data, using an information model maintained by the Financial Accounting Standards Board (FASB).
 The SEC publishes all such data online for free access by investors, markets, and the public.
 The SEC's decision was part of a global trend.
 Nearly every major securities regulator in the world now requires the public companies in its jurisdiction to report financial information in XBRL.
 The SEC's information model has been criticized as poorly reflective of the meaning of underlying accounting standards, and its taxonomy has been criticized as overly complex.
-Nevertheless, all major market data companies now use this corporate financial data to create products for investors, and the SEC itself applies analytics to the data to find indicators of possible accounting fraud.
+Nevertheless, all major market data companies now use this corporate financial data to create products for investors, and the SEC itself analyzes the data to find indicators of possible accounting fraud.

 Open data for federal agency financial reporting.
-In 2014, Congress enacted the Digital Accountability and Transparency Act (DATA Act), which required all executive-branch agencies to report their spending information as open data.
-Under the law, the Treasury Department and the White House Office of Management and Budget created an information model of the basic concepts of federal spending information and a taxonomy, known as the DATA Act Information Model Schema (DAIMS), that expresses such spending information as data fields.
+In 2014, Congress enacted the Digital Accountability and Transparency Act (DATA Act), which requires all executive-branch agencies to report their spending information as open data.
+Under the law, the Treasury Department and the White House Office of Management and Budget created an information model of the basic concepts of federal spending information and a taxonomy, known as the DATA Act Information Model Schema (DAIMS), that expresses that spending information as data fields.
 In May 2017, every agency began reporting spending information to the Treasury Department as open data, submitting data files encoded using the DAIMS every quarter.
 The Treasury Department publishes all such data online on its USASpending.gov portal.
 The U.S. federal government’s adoption of an open data mandate for its agencies’ financial information has created new ways for Americans, their representatives in Congress, and the agencies themselves to understand and manage spending.

-Even without the enactment of those two federal laws, the work of creating an infrastructure for open data for state and local financial reports can move forward through proactive cooperation between state and local governments and the organizations that represent them.
-The urgency for open data is certainly strong, as PDF documents do not meet the needs of governments, markets, and constituents.
+Even without the enactment of these two federal laws, the work of creating an infrastructure for open data for state and local financial reports can move forward through proactive cooperation between state and local governments and the organizations that represent them.
+The urgency for open data is strong, as PDF documents do not meet the needs of governments, markets, and constituents.

 There are already many benefits to the uses of the financial information contained within CAFRs.
-It is not hard to imagine the uses and benefits of that financial information will greatly multiply when submitted and published as open data, instead of trapped within a static PDF.
+It is not hard to imagine that the uses and benefits of that financial information will multiply when submitted and published as open data, instead of trapped within a static PDF.